LIBERALS TAKE NOTE! This Is What Happens When Criminals Attempt Home Invasion On ARMED Owners | John Hawkins' Right Wing News

 Ricky Dubose and Donnie Rowe had been on the run for three days after they took part in the killing Sgt.
 Chris Monica and Sgt.
 Curtis Billue.

 According to law enforcement officials, the fugitives abandoned a truck they had stolen after it had been made known to them that the authorities had identified it to the public on Wednesday.
 Stealing another car, they home invaded an elderly couple’s house and held them hostage for three hours.
-Eventually the couples car was stolen by the two criminals, and eventually the old couple were able to get loose from their bands and call the police.
+Eventually the couple’s car was stolen by the two criminals and eventually the old couple were able to get loose from their bonds and call the police.

 One witnesses account: